 Integrating messenger in the mix

 A crucial part of good customer experience relies on providing the right mix of channels to fit in with customers’ lifestyles and preferences.
-Customer service has traditionally focused on voice, but our increasing reliance on technology – with its huge potential to enhance customer experience – mean businesses are constantly innovating and integrating new methods of engagement into their strategy.
+Customer service has traditionally focused on voice, but our increasing reliance on technology – with its huge potential to enhance customer experience – means businesses are constantly innovating and integrating new methods of engagement into their strategy.

-That said, messenger has so far often been used in a disjointed way, and simply bolted onto other methods of customer interaction.
+That said, messenger has, so far, often been used in a disjointed way, and simply bolted onto other methods of customer interaction.
 This lack of channel integration can unsurprisingly leave customers frustrated, having to repeat conversations they’ve already had over the phone.

-As a relatively new CX platform, brands are still working out the best way to integrate messenger into their customer offering, but it’s important that banks – both old and new – start thinking about how to make customer journeys as seamless and straight forward as possible.
+Given that it’s a relatively new CX platform, brands are still working out the best way to integrate messenger into their customer offering, but it’s important that banks – both old and new – start thinking about how to make customer journeys as seamless and straight forward as possible.

 Of course, it will take some trial and error.
 But there are some golden rules businesses must take into consideration when using messenger.

 Messenger is also a prime opportunity to build an intuitive and personal connection with customers.
-Even the use of emojis or text speak, where appropriate, will help show the personality behind your brand, and make customers feel as if their interaction is almost as familiar as a conversation with friends – perhaps the holy grail of customer service.
+Even the use of emojis or text speak, where appropriate, will help show the personality behind your brand, and make customers feel as if their interaction is almost as familiar as a conversation with friends – the holy grail of customer service.

 To chatbot or not to chatbot?

 It’s easy to see why they’ve chosen to take the leap into AI.
-Although there’s potential for chatbots to go wrong – as Microsoft’s Tay showed earlier this year– they can also provide a novel way for brands to evolve how they use messenger as a channel.
+Although there’s potential for chatbots to go wrong – as Microsoft’s Tay showed earlier this year– they can also provide a novel way for brands to evolve how they use Messenger as a channel.
 Chatbots can be particularly useful to solve straightforward transactions and simple questions, or to shepherd customers on a relatively linear journey, such as everyday banking queries.